-The Pediatric Nephrology Clinic at Mayo Clinic Children's Center in Minnesota offers comprehensive services for the entire spectrum of kidney and urinary diseases in children.
+The Pediatric Nephrology Clinic at Mayo Clinic Children's Center in Minnesota offers comprehensive services for all kidney and urinary diseases in children.
 Whenever possible, your child remains with the same doctor for follow-up visits, telephone calls and other services.
-In the tradition of the Mayo Clinic practice model, specialists in the Pediatric Nephrology Clinic maintain close working relationships with colleagues in other specialties.
+In the tradition of the Mayo Clinic collaborative practice model, specialists in the Pediatric Nephrology Clinic maintain close working relationships with colleagues in other specialties.

 Pediatric nephrologists diagnose and treat children with the following disease and conditions: